backend-development/backend-development-textbook/source/caching.md

 #### model and relationships for the view

-In Rails we can define a model for a database view:
+In Rails we can define a model for the database view, just like for any table:

 ```
 app/models/degree_program.rb